 Being surrounded by others in recovery creates a strong network of sober support, a feeling of belonging and safe friendships.

 Meaningful Volunteer Projects

 Volunteer projects combat the boredom many clients experience when re-entering society without employment.
 They also help build self-esteem and a strong work ethic, as well as transform negative stereotypes of people in recovery.

 Community-based support groups strengthen the spiritual foundation formed during treatment.
 As part of the Aftercare process, spirituality allows individuals to discover clarity and meaning in life as they navigate the recovery process.

 Features of the REACH Program:

 - Service-learning projects dedicated to helping organizations serving the less fortunate of Summit County

 - Education-themed volunteer activities

 - Peer support services

-For additional information about the REACH Project, including how to become a community partner, please contact Mark Salchak by email or call 330.510.2797.
+For additional information about the REACH Program, including how to become a community partner, please contact Mark Salchak by email or call 330.510.2797.